Warning: The poem contains profanity and graphic descriptions of violence and may not be suitable for all readers.

 “Poor thing.
 She never hurt a soul.
 What beasts they are.”

-• Understanding the Poem: Audre Lorde’s “The Power” is a searing exploration of racial injustice, police brutality, and the internalized rage that stems from systemic oppression.
-First published in 1978, it responds to the real‑life case of a police officer who fatally shot a ten‑year‑old boy in Queens, New York, and was acquitted by an all‑white jury.
+Audre Lorde’s “Power” is a searing exploration of racial injustice, police brutality, and the internalized rage that stems from systemic oppression.
+First published in 1978, the poem responds to the actual case of a police officer who fatally shot a ten year old boy in Queens, New York, and was subsequently acquitted by a jury composed entirely of white individuals.

-In‑Depth Analysis of “Power”
+In Depth Analysis of “Power”

-The Opening Contrast: Poetry vs. Rhetoric
+The Opening Contrast: Poetry versus Rhetoric

 Imagery of Trauma and Desolation